Below are brief overviews of the various career opportunities available to midshipmen. For more detailed information,

 Submarines are important in sea control, projection of power ashore, and strategic deterrence, requiring an efficient and skillful crew to operate.
 Submarine Warfare Officers undergo highly technical training for over a year before reporting as a division officer aboard either an attack or ballistic missile submarine.
 The initial commitment for submariners is five years.

 As part of the small, elite unrestricted line community, the Special Operations Officer focuses on the development of skills in the areas of explosive ordinance disposal.
 Upon graduation, Special Operations Officers must attend over a year of rigorous training before entering the fleet.

 Special Warfare Officer

-As part of the smallest unrestricted line community, the Special Warfare Officer concentrates on the development of skills in the areas of unconventional warfare, counter-insurgency, coastal and riverine interdiction, and tactical intelligence collection.
-This hazardous and demanding field requires intense training, and when completed, new SEALs are assigned as assistant Platoon Commanders within a SEAL team.
+The Special Warfare Officer concentrates on unconventional warfare, counter-insurgency, coastal and riverine interdiction, and tactical intelligence collection.
+This hazardous and demanding field requires intense training and when completed, new SEALs are assigned as assistant Platoon Commanders within a SEAL team.

-Navy Nurse Corps Officers are highly-trained, professional Registered Nurses who serve at Navy hospitals and aboard ships for at least four years after graduation.
+Navy Nurse Corps Officers are highly-trained, professional Registered Nurses who serve at Navy hospitals and aboard ships for at least five years after graduation.

 There is a distinct pride that comes with becoming, and being, an officer of Marines.
 Marine Officers learn and adopt leadership skills that have been tried and proven in every conflict this nation has seen.
 From these skills Marine Officers develop their own leadership styles and adapt them to best suit the needs of the mission and their Marines.